1.5 million laid-off workers seek US jobless aid, as economy reopens

-WASHINGTON -- 1.5 million laid-off workers sought US jobless aid, an 11th straight weekly drop, even as the economy increasingly reopens.
+WASHINGTON -- About 1.5 million laid-off workers applied for U.S. unemployment benefits last week, a historically high number, even as the economy increasingly reopens and employers bring some people back to work.

+The latest figure from the Labor Department marked the 11th straight weekly decline in applications since they peaked at nearly 7 million in March as the coronavirus shut down much of the economy and caused tens of millions of layoffs.

+The decline was much smaller, though, than in recent weeks, falling just 58,000.
+The total number of people receiving unemployment aid also fell slightly, reflecting the return of many to their old jobs.
+The job market appears to have begun a slow recovery.

 1.5 million laid-off workers seek US jobless aid, as economy reopens